 Picking the best shampoo that leaves your hair shiny, manageable, smooth, and moist, but not too heavy, is a tall order already, isn’t it?
-And we also want to make sure that there are no chemicals that irritate the scalp or cause dandruff or, even worse, contact dermatitis or hair loss.
-Neither do we want any questionable chemicals to get absorbed via the skin into the bloodstream and potentially increase the risks of long-term health effects.
-I look into all these concerns when I pick the best shampoo.
+And we also want to make sure that there are no chemicals that irritate the scalp, cause dandruff, contact dermatitis, or, even worse, hair loss.
+Do you know that some shampoos have been alleged to cause hair loss?
+You can read about Monat shampoo and DevaCurl shampoo.

-What I think about soap-based shampoo
+What I think about soap-based shampoos

 Pure Haven safest shampoo ingredients

 The ingredients of the Pure Haven shampoo are as follows:

 aloe barbadensis (organic aloe vera) leaf juice, coco-glucoside, water, leuconostoc/radish root ferment filtrate, xanthan gum, citrus sinensis (organic sweet orange) oil, glycerin (organic, non-gmo), oriza sativa (organic rice) bran oil, panthenol, cocos nucifera (coconut) fruit extract, mentha piperita (organic peppermint) extract, equisetum arvense (organic horsetail) leaf extract, urtica dioica (organic nettle) leaf extract, yucca shidigera (organic yucca) root extract, lactobacillus, sodium phytate, citric acid (source).

 As a rule, the main areas of concern in foaming liquid shampoos are surfactants and preservatives.

 Surfactants in the Pure Haven healthy shampoo